Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/10-ObjectStorage.md

     The top bar now shows `lumi-465000095-public:/training-materials-web/intro-evolving.files/` while we also get a list of elements that look like files.
-These are the objects, but don't be mistaken: The name of the first object in the list is not `exercises-evolvong.tar`, but it is the object named `intro-evolving/files/exercises-evolving.tar` in the bucket `training-materials-web` in the project `46500095`.
+These are the objects, but don't be mistaken: The name of the first object in the list is not `exercises-evolving.tar`, but it is the object named `intro-evolving/files/exercises-evolving.tar` in the bucket `training-materials-web` in the project `46500095`.
     The slashes in the name are used to create a "pseudo-folder" view to bring more structure into the flat space of objects, but the organisation internally in object storage is completely different from a regular filesystem.